An initiative of the Jeffrey Golan & Frances Vilella-Vélez Voting Justice Project.

 Our lawsuit contended that in 2011 Pennsylvania elected officials manipulated the congressional district boundaries to entrench a majority Republican delegation in Congress and minimize the ability of Democratic voters to elect U.S. House representatives.
 Filed in the state’s Commonwealth Court, the complaint alleged the current congressional map was designed to pack as many Democratic voters as possible into Pennsylvania’s 1st, 2nd, 13th, 14th and 17th districts.
 At the same time, the map was designed to spread the remaining Democratic voters among the other 13 districts so that Democratic voters fall short of a majority in each of these 13 districts.
-The net effect maximizes the number of Pennsylvania congressional seats held by Republicans.
+The net effect maximized the number of Pennsylvania congressional seats held by Republicans.